 not passed the AMFTRB exam

-||submit copies of other jurisdictions’ marriage and family therapy licensing law, rules and regulations.
+||submit copies of or the links to other jurisdictions’ marriage and family therapy licensing law, rules and regulations.

 |passed the AMFTRB exam